-The State, its agencies, and their officers and employees are immune from any liability in any action brought by or on behalf of any person injured or harmed by the actions or inactions of these entities or individuals in implementing the Program, provided they are acting in good faith and without malice.
+The State, its agencies, and their officers and employees are immune from any liability in any action brought by or on behalf of any person injured or harmed by the actions or inactions of these entities or individuals in implementing the Program.
+However, if the Attorney General determines that an employee's actions resulting in harm were not within the course and scope of the employee's duties, then that employee may be subject to suit as an individual.